 What does ADT stand for?

 ADT stands for American District Telegraph.
 It got its name way back in 1874 from its founder, Edward Callahan.
 Callahan had created a telegraph-based system called a “call box”.
-The call box was a connection which sent a signal to the call center—a security measure dedicated to businesses.
+The call box was a connection that sent a signal to the call center—a security measure dedicated to businesses.

 ADT would later make connections to homes.
 Unfortunately, this was more than a century ago, and telephone systems weren’t quite a thing yet.
 This meant the company had “runners”.
 It was the runners’ job to find out what happened and then notify the police or fire department of the emergency.